-The death of Hanae Mori, who was born in Muikaichi(now Yoshika), Shimane, and later became a world figure in fashion designers, made not only Shimane residents but people all over the world observed mourning.
+The death of Hanae Mori, who was born in Muikaichi(now Yoshika), Shimane, and later became a world figure in fashion design, made not only Shimane residents but people all over the world observe mourning.

-A local newspaper San-in Chuo Shinpo in Shimane, distributed an extra newspaper on her death and the next day wrote feature articles about Mori’s achievements related to Shimane.
-The articles said that Ms Mori designed many uniforms for Shimane’s companies and schools like Sanin Godo Bank and Matsue Nishi High School and held exhibitions of her designed garments at Grand Toit in Masuda.
+A local newspaper San-in Chuo Shinpo in Shimane distributed an extra newspaper on her death and the next day wrote feature articles about Mori’s achievements related to Shimane.
+The reports said that Ms Mori designed many uniforms for Shimane’s companies and schools like Sanin Godo Bank and Matsue Nishi High School and held exhibitions of her designed garments at Grand Toit in Masuda.

-A major Japanese newspaper Nikkei introduced Ms Mori’s contribution to enhancing Japan’s brand image in the wake of its defeat in World War 2, which was regarded as representative of inferior products compared with today’s well-reputed image ‘made in Japan,’ and she cut up a route the Parisian’ haute couture which continued to the following Japanese designer’s generations such as Issey Miyake, Junko Koshino, Kenzo Takada, Yoji Yamamoto and Rei Kawakubo (COMME des GARÇONS).
+A major Japanese newspaper Nikkei introduced Ms Mori’s contribution to enhancing Japan’s brand image in the wake of its defeat in World War 2, which was regarded as representative of inferior products compared with today’s well-reputed image ‘made in Japan.’
+She cut up a route the Parisian’ haute couture, which continued to the following Japanese designers generations such as Issey Miyake, Junko Koshino, Kenzo Takada, Yoji Yamamoto and Rei Kawakubo (COMME des GARÇONS).